Introduction

 Final Thoughts

 The pyramid model is more than a visual aid; it is a philosophy of progression.
-Here's the thing — by insisting that mastery of the lower tiers is a prerequisite for tackling higher ones, it protects learners from the pitfalls of premature complexity.
-Yet, it remains flexible enough to accommodate revisiting earlier layers, acknowledging that true expertise is iterative rather than linear It's one of those things that adds up..
+Also, by insisting that mastery of the lower tiers is a prerequisite for tackling higher ones, it protects learners from the pitfalls of premature complexity.
+Yet, it remains flexible enough to accommodate revisiting earlier layers, acknowledging that true expertise is iterative rather than linear Simple, but easy to overlook..

 In short, the pyramid model mainly promotes a deliberate, layered journey toward mastery—one that values depth, coherence, and continual reflection.
-By embracing this framework, educators and learners alike can chart a clear, sustainable path from novice to expert Easy to understand, harder to ignore..
+By embracing this framework, educators and learners alike can chart a clear, sustainable path from novice to expert Simple as that..